UniversityOfHawaii/banner_uh_cposnightly_ecommunities/README.md

               $UH_HOME/etc
               $UH_HOME/sfpcpos_nightly

      4. Modifications were also done to the SFKSCRE package.
-Shorted, abbreviated versions of the package header and body are included.
+A shorted, abbreviated versions of the package header and body are included.
 This includes a few logic changes, logic on how to load students into the different popsels, and how to preserve overrides when a grade has been rolled but may not count towards a students program.